xanathar/grimwidgets/README.md

     gw.addElement(button)
 end
 ```
-just copy paste it to some script entity, it will be executed automatically (autoexec is grimq-feature).
+just copy paste it to some script entity, it will be executed automatically.

 Installer zip contents:
 - mod_assests/grimwidgets: Grimwidgets scripts and resources